radicallyopensecurity/password-training/offline/Readme.md

 `- Accounts' corresponding username (optional)
 ```

 In the "offline" directory you can find files "hashes_john_1.txt" and "hashes_john_2.txt", containing an augmented format salted md5 and sha-512 hash, respectively.
-Both should result in the plaintext password "hash234"
+Both should result in the plaintext password "hash234".
+Additionally there is a Windows LM and NTLM hash available for the same password.

 ### Speeding up cracking